 The COVID-19 pandemic has caused general business disruption worldwide beginning in January 2020, and the subsequent restrictive measures imposed by the governments around the world have caused disruption to businesses and resulted in significant global economic impacts.
 COVID-19 has also historically impacted the payment efficiency of certain of our customers.
 The effects the pandemic are subsiding and we, at present, are conducting business and operations as usual.
-As of the date of this prospectus, these impacts have not had a significant effect on our financial results or operations and liquidity.
-See the section entitled "Risk Factors-Risks Related to Our Business, Operations, Industry and Financial Condition-The COVID-19 pandemic has brought a significantly negative impact on the global economy, industry and market conditions.
+As of the date of this annual report, these impacts have not had a significant effect on our financial results or operations and liquidity.
+See the section entitled "Item 3.
+Key Information - D. Risk Factors - The COVID-19 pandemic has brought a significantly negative impact on the global economy, industry and market conditions.
 The ongoing development and the global control on the pandemic are unclear, which may increase the instability of Bitdeer's development, materially and adversely affecting Bitdeer's results of operations" for further details regarding risks related to the COVID-19 pandemic.